Good geodesics satisfying the timelike curvature-dimension condition: Existence of good geodesics

 \subsubsection{Spread of mass}

-First, we examine how the $\wTCD$ condition spreads mass along appropriate $\smash{\ell}_p$-geodesics.
+First, we examine how the $\wTCD$ condition spreads mass along appropriate timelike proper-time parametrized $\smash{\ell}_p$-geodesics.
 In view of \autoref{Pr:Min 0}, \autoref{Cor:Thr}, and \autoref{Pr:Max = 0} this is the key result which provides us with the critical threshold for the $\Ell^\infty$-norm of $\rho_t$ subject to the decomposition $\mu_t= \rho_t\,\meas$, $t\in[0,1]$.